Taranjot13/ExpenseTrackerAPI/README.md

     - **MongoDB**: Primary NoSQL database for core data.
     - **PostgreSQL**: Optional relational database for complex queries.
     - **Redis**: Server-side caching for high-performance data retrieval.
-- **Containerized Environment**: Fully orchestrated with Docker and Docker Compose for easy setup and deployment.
 - **Robust Security**: Implements `helmet` for security headers, `express-mongo-sanitize` to prevent NoSQL injection, and rate limiting.
 - **Comprehensive Testing**: Includes a full testing suite with Jest for unit, integration, and functional tests.